Read on for my recipe for raspberry chocolate jam

-Still eaking out those berries at what is officially the end of summer.
-There are brambles almost ready but these raspberries are the end of the reds for this year.
+We are still eaking out those berries at what is officially the end of summer.
+While there are brambles almost ready but these raspberries are the end of the gorgeous red berries in my garden this year.
+Time to get creative in the kitchen.
+Never let a good berry go to waste!

 What can I make?